 While working with Don Bollinger, Bill also was part of the company in Gilbert & Sullivan’s Yeoman of the Guard in the early 1980’s.
 He also played the role of Motel the Tailor in the Gettysburg Area Education Association’s community production of Fiddler on the Roof in 1986.

 Since June 1990, Bill has been a managing partner of the rock band, The Willys, which is dedicated to performing popular music for dances, concerts, public gatherings, parties and festivals.
-The Willys perform as a five-piece full band, trio and sometimes a quartet.
-Their repertoire includes classic rock and current favorites by new artists, and have produced five discs of their own compositions.
+The Willys perform as a five-piece full band, quartet, trio and sometimes a duo.
+Their repertoire includes classic rock and current favorites by new artists, original pieces and have produced five discs of their own compositions.

 Bill and his wife, Kathy Jo, reside in Gettysburg; they have two children, Scott & Laura.
 In his “spare” time, Bill also enjoys his status as an amateur bee keeper – how sweet it is!